Design a successful school playground

 2. School Playground Design Sketches

-After our meeting, you’ll receive the initial school playground sketches and proposal with our recommendations, estimated costs, and approximate timeline.
-Afterwards, we’ll refine this together so it meets your expectations.
+During or after our meeting, you’ll receive the initial school playground sketches and proposal with our recommendations, estimated costs, and the timeline for implementation.
+Afterwards, we’ll refine this together and ensure that it meets your expectations.

-Once we've found the right playground solution for your school, now it's time to make it a reality!
-We'll transform your outdoor space into a safe, engaging, fun space - for play and learning outside the classroom.
-We'll create a place where students truly thrive.
+Lastly, once we've agreed upon the right solution for you, we’ll transform your outdoor school area into a safe, engaging, fun space - for play, learning and thriving pupils.
 We also guide you through maintenance of the playground equipment, inspections and after-service to ensure that playground equipment is maintained and meets safety standards.